oktadev/okta-node-express-typescript-vue-example/README.md

     2. Click "Web" and click Next
     3. Name your application, and verify the Base and Login URIs are correct.
 By default, the web application will run locally at http://localhost:8080.
 Click Done.

-* On the Application screen, under the General tab, you'll find a section for "Client Credentials."
+* On the Application screen under the General tab you will find a section for "Client Credentials."
 You will need to copy the values for "Client ID" and "Client secret" and paste them into the `.env` file for `OKTA_CLIENT_ID` and `OKTA_CLIENT_SECRET`, respectively.
 * Copy the URL for your Okta developer account (e.g. `https://dev-123456-admin.oktapreview.com`) and paste it into the `.env` file as the value for `OKTA_ORG_URL`.
 Remove `-admin` from the URL.
 The setting should look similar to:

 ```